 - Hourly / - BiWeekly /

 A Civil Rights Officer II is the intermediate level of work investigating alleged discrimination complaints and negotiating agreements to settle discrimination complaints in housing, employment and public accommodations based on race, color, ancestry or national origin, religion/creed, sex, marital status, disability, age, sexual orientation, gender identity, genetic information and familial status.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.

-Employees receive moderate supervision from a Civil Rights Officer Supervisor or other designated administrator.
+Employees in this classification receive moderate supervision from a Civil Rights Officer Supervisor or other designated administrator.
 Employees may be required to work evenings and weekends based on staffing needs.
 The work may require travel in Maryland and other states.

-Civil Rights Officer I, Civil Rights Officer II, and Civil Rights Officer III are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
-The Civil Rights Officer I learns to perform duties under close supervision, the Civil Rights Officer II performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed, and the Civil Rights Officer III performs the full range of duties under general supervision.
+The Civil Rights Officer I, Civil Rights Officer II, and Civil Rights Officer III are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
+The Civil Rights Officer I learns to perform duties under close supervision.
+The Civil Rights Officer II performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
+The Civil Rights Officer III performs the full range of duties and responsibilities under general supervision.

 Investigates alleged discrimination complaints and negotiates agreements to settle discrimination complaints in housing, employment and public accommodations based on race, color, ancestry or national origin, religion/creed, sex, marital status, disability, age, sexual orientation, gender identity, genetic information and familial status;